Key considerations before you buy a leasehold property

-If you are considering the purchase of a leasehold property in London, it’s important to understand exactly what this entails, so you can make an informed financial decision.
-At Squarepoint Chartered Surveyors, our experienced team brings together a wealth of surveying expertise and property industry knowledge for the benefit of residential and commercial clients in the capital.
-We can help with Building Surveys, Refurbishment & Restoration Advice, Licence to Alter, and all Party Wall Surveyor matters, providing professional advice and guidance on a host of building-related issues.
-Here are our recommendations on the key questions you should consider when buying a leasehold property.
+At Squarepoint Chartered Surveyors, our experienced team brings together a wealth of surveying expertise and property industry knowledge for the benefit of residential and commercial clients in London and the South East.
+We can help with building surveys, refurbishment and restoration advice, licence to alter, and all party wall matters, providing professional leasehold property advice on a host of building-related issues.
+Here are the key questions to ask when buying a leasehold property.

 What is the difference between leasehold and freehold?